 Best Places To Buy A Shaving Brush

 Without a doubt the best places to purchase a brush is going to be with a specialty retailer with an online presence, such as West Coast Shaving, Maggard Razors, Smallflower, Fendrihan, Shave Shack Of TX, Bullgoose, Italian Barber, Super Safety Razors, etc. They will most likely have a variety of well-built brushes in stock and customer service personnel to help you with any questions you may have.

-Another good source are shave brush artisans like APShaveCo, TurnNShave, Wolf Whiskers, Spiffo, and Declaration Grooming (among others).
+Another good source are shave brush artisans like APShaveCo, Wolf Whiskers, and Spiffo (among others).
 However remember that artisans tend to come and go more often, and their inventory is more limited, than established retail businesses.

 What about Amazon?
-While they are certainly convenient they are probably not the best place to go if you do not know exactly what you want.
+While they are certainly convenient they may not be the best place to go if you do not know exactly what you want.
 Relying solely on Amazon searches and reviews can provide disappointing results.

 How To Use A Shaving Brush